bayazidht/Weather/README.md

-Weather App
-Weather app is an android applicaiton to see current weather in your location and forecase.
+Weather app is an android application to see current weather in your location and forecast.